 Managed resources in a shared Radio Access Network (RAN) environment:

-Shared RAN (S-RAN): A set of Radio Access Network elements shared among Participating Operators.
+Shared RAN (S-RAN): A set of Radio Access Network elements (physical or virtualized) shared among Participating Operators.

 Managed resources in a shared Core Network (CN) environment:

 Shared CN (S-CORE): A set of Core Network elements shared among Participating Operators.
 It may or may not include all core network elements.
 For example, the Participating Operators may share only the MMEs while having independent S/P GWs.